Treszyk/vaulton-password-manager/Docs/auth.md

     - Compare `Computed` to `StoredVerifier` using constant-time equality.

 4. On success:
-    - Optionally update `LastLoginAt`.
+    - Clear any login lockout counters and update `LastLoginAt`.
-    - Revoke or delete any existing refresh tokens for this `AccountId` (only one active refresh token per account).
     - Issue a short-lived JWT access token via `ITokenIssuer`.
-    - Generate a new refresh token value, store its hash in the database and set the `vaulton_refresh` cookie.
+    - Generate a new refresh token value, store its hash in the database and set the `Vaulton.Refresh` cookie.
     - Return `200 OK` with `{ "Token": "<jwt>" }`.

 **Error cases**

-- Wrong password / wrong verifier / unknown AccountId → always:
+- Wrong password / wrong verifier / unknown AccountId / locked-out account → always:

       HTTP/1.1 401 Unauthorized
       {